Brianmanden/100-days-of-code/log.md

 **Today´s Progress:** Added up and down arrows and text to specify sorting order of history items.
 Started a new React project - a memory game.
 UPDATE: I added and got some code working.
 The code can now shuffle a deck of cards.
 Thanks goes out to @filsmyth for providing me with images of his kitties :)

 **Thoughts:** Learned about how to use HTML Entities in JSX from [https://shripadk.github.io/react/docs/jsx-gotchas.html](https://shripadk.github.io/react/docs/jsx-gotchas.html).
-Concatenating using a system parameter proved to be a bit of trouble but I got it working :)
+Concatenating using a system parameter proved to be a bit of trouble but I managed to get it to work :)

 **Link to work:** [My 100 Days of code-repo](https://github.com/Brianmanden/100-days-of-code)